Nida Manzoor: Career

 Manzoor started her film career working as a runner in Soho.
 She went on to obtain jobs as a screenwriter, working for the CBBC.
-After early shorts like Layla and Arcade, Manzoor wrote episodes for Dixi and Jamillah and Aladdin in 2016.
+After early shorts like Layla and Arcade, she wrote episodes for Dixi and Jamillah and Aladdin in 2016.

-Manzoor's first directing role was on the first series of Enterprice, released 2018.
-In 2018, she was also commissioned to make a pilot episode (entitled "Lady Parts") for what would become We Are Lady Parts.
-Manzoor wrote and directed the episode.
-After the episode was screened, there was substantial backlash leading Manzoor to close her social media accounts.
+Manzoor's first directing role was on the first series of Enterprice, released in 2018.
+In 2018, she was also commissioned to make a pilot episode (titled "Lady Parts") for what would become We Are Lady Parts.
+She wrote and directed the episode.
+After the episode was screened, there was substantial backlash regarding her portrayal of Muslim women, leading her to close her social media accounts.
 She also directed a comedy pilot, Hounslow Diaries, which was screened on BBC Three in 2018.

 She directed two episodes of Doctor Who, "Fugitive of the Judoon" and "Nikola Tesla's Night of Terror", shown in 2020.

-We Are Lady Parts proceeded to a full series in 2021, written, directed and executive produced by Manzoor.
+We Are Lady Parts proceeded to a full series in 2021, written, directed, and executive produced by Manzoor.
 She has said the series is somewhat autobiographical.
 She has cited This is Spinal Tap and The Young Ones as influences for the series.
 Manzoor co-wrote the music with her siblings Shez Manzoor and Sanya Manzoor, and with her brother-in-law Benjamin 'Benni' Fregin.
 A soundtrack album from the series was released digitally.
 The show was renewed for a second series in November 2021.

 As of 2021, Manzoor is part of the Pillars Artist Fellowship Advisory Board.

-Production on Manzoor's debut feature film, Polite Society, was completed in early 2022.
-The film stars Priya Kansara and Ritu Arya, and will be distributed internationally by Universal Pictures.
+Production on Manzoor's debut feature film, Polite Society, was completed in early 2022 and was released in the UK in April 2023.
+The film stars Priya Kansara and Ritu Arya, and distributed internationally by Universal Pictures.

 Awards and recognition

 In 2015, Manzoor was named among Broadcast Magazine's Hot Shots for her short film 7.2.

-Manzoor won best Director in Comedy Drama/Situation Comedy from the Royal Television Society Craft & Design Awards 2019 for her work on Enterprice.
+She won best Director in Comedy Drama/Situation Comedy from the Royal Television Society Craft & Design Awards 2019 for her work on Enterprice.

 In November 2021, Manzoor was awarded the 2021 Rose d'Or Emerging Talent Award for her work on Lady Parts.
+In 2022, she won the BAFTA for TV Comedy Screenwriting for Lady Parts.

+She won the British Independent Film Award for Debut Screenwriting for Polite Society in 2023.